-6.2 Where a complaint is received by the Children's and Adults Complaints Team and the Customer Relations Manager identifies there are issues that may potentially fall under the LSCP complaints process, the Customer Relations Manager will arrange a meeting with the Child Protection and Review Unit Manager as soon as possible to agree a planned and coordinated way to manage the complaints and the complainant will be advised.
+- 6.1 In general the Children's Statutory Complaints procedure should be used to respond to complaints about SMBC's Children's Social Work Service provision and the Local Safeguarding Children's Board (LSCB) complaints process should be used to respond to complaints about the conduct or outcome of a Child Protection Conference.
+The LSCB process can accessed at www.solihull.gov.uk/staysafe - 6.2 Where a complaint is received by the Business & Quality Team and the Customer Relations Manager identifies there are issues that may potentially fall under the LSCB complaints process, the Customer Relations Manager will arrange a meeting with the Child Protection and Review Unit Manager as soon as possible to agree a planned and co-ordinated way to manage the complaints and the Complainant will be advised.
 For example complaints about the outcome of a child protection conference can be made on the grounds of the quality of the social work assessment / lack of social work services and would be managed under the Children's Statutory Complaints Procedure.
-The outcome would then inform the Local Safeguarding Children's Partnership complaints process which would consider if the conference had the appropriate information and / or the information had been given due consideration in reaching a decision regarding the need for a Child Protection Plan.

-6.3 Where complaints may fall under another agency's complaints procedure, see section 17 below.
+The outcome would then inform the Local Safeguarding Children's Board complaints process which would consider if the conference had the appropriate information and / or the information had been given due consideration in reaching a decision regarding the need for a Child Protection Plan. - 6.3 Where complaints may fall under another agency's complaints procedure, see section 17 below.